-Coolest Homemade Fairy Costumes – Ideas, Photos and Tips
+Coolest Homemade Fairy Costumes – Stunning Ideas, Photos and Tips

-We then took flowers and leaves and glued them to where the skirt was taken up.
-We kind of went crazy because then we took what was left to make a hair piece and then glued pearls, leaves and ribbon onto and old ornament which was then glued onto a wooden dowel to make my wand.
+We then take flowers and leaves and glue them to where the skirt was taken up.
+We kind of go crazy!
+Seems like we just took what was left in order to make a hair piece.

 Total Spent: $40

 I was looking for original and inexpensive fairy costumes for my daughter.
 She loves flowers, insects, butterflies and fairies.
 I found all I need to make her “Garden Fairy” costume right in my house.
 I am happy to pass on the information in case it helps someone else.